johnwargo/spinner-circuit-playground/readme.md

 When you press the right button, the moving LED changes direction and resets the speed to the starting speed.

+You may have to hold a button down a little longer than expected to get the sketch to recognize the button push.
+If the sketch is busy calculating the position of the LED and so on, it may not register quick button pushes.

 ## Configuration

 The sketch supports several configuration settings, implemented as `#defines` at the beginning of the sketch.
 You shouldn't need to modify any of them, but feel free to play around with them as you study the sketch.